THE Vivienne is coming to the end of a homecoming to remember bringing her Wicked Witch of the West to Llandudno's Venue Cymru.

 At the time of writing, there are tickets still available for the Saturday evening and Sunday shows.

-You can read are review of the show here
+You can read our review of the show here

 After telling us about how the role is a dream come true, the conversation turned to The Vivienne's career so far, her hopes for the future, and the art of drag.